velinussage/sage-litepaper-site/docs/sections/06-technical-overview.md

 # Technical Overview

-At a high level, Sage brings together three familiar pieces:
+At a high level, Sage combines three familiar building blocks:

 -   On‑chain governance (Governor + Timelock) for trusted upgrades
 -   IPFS for content and manifests with immutable CIDs